 Hot glue the first four strands to the inside of the pumpkin at the top and bottom.

-Continue tucking in the braided strands until the pumpkin is covered!
+Tuck in the remaining braided strands until the pumpkin is covered!

-Repeat that step 31 more times so you have a total of 32 tied strands.
+Repeat that step 31 more times making 32 tied strands.

 You should have a painted pumpkin and 32 braided strands.

-Glue one end of the braid inside the top hole of the pumpkin.
-Next glue the bottom of the braid inside the bottom hole of the pumpkin.
+Glue one end of the braid inside the top hole of the pumpkin and the other end inside the bottom hole.

 Now it’s time to make the stems for our yarn pumpkins!